CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description with excellent trigger terms and completeness.
-Its main weakness is that the capability actions are somewhat vague ('understand and manage') rather than listing specific concrete actions the skill enables.
-The explicit trigger phrase list and clear 'Use when' clause make it effective for skill selection.
+Its main weakness is that the capability actions are somewhat generic ('understand and manage') rather than listing specific concrete operations.
+The Clerk-specific focus and explicit trigger phrases make it highly distinctive and easy to match.

 Suggestions